ryanbcommits/shopping-list-app/README.md

 I consulted Claude and it said that First my JS was running before the HTML elements are loaded.
 So when my script runs, t he DOM elements don't exist yet (document.getElementById("connect") returns null.
 The quick fix is to Wrap your code in DOMContentLoaded.

+## Development Notes
+Some Firebase authentication logic was developed with assistance from Claude AI.

 ## Acomplishments
 - Achieved multiple doc additions to my db by switching out the setDoc method to addDoc method.